(A) This rule describes the responsibilities of the administrative agency.

 (ii) Determine eligibility in accordance with Chapter 5160:1-2 of the Administrative Code, but without considering eligibility factors for which verification cannot be obtained or means of self-support that cannot be accessed because of the physical or mental impairment.
 Use the most reliable information available without delaying the determination of eligibility.

 (iii) Redetermine eligibility once a means of access to verifications or means of self-support is obtained or established.
-If such access has not been obtained prior to a regularly-scheduled renewal, determine continuing eligibility using the most reliable information available.
+When such access has not been obtained prior to a regularly-scheduled renewal, determine continuing eligibility using the most reliable information available.

 (1) Give or send a receipt to the individual showing the date of application.